-Zurbano offers an overall tax advice and the subsequent compliance on any tax matters concerning fiscal regulations which, among others, includes: Spanish Corporate Income Tax, VAT, Transfer Pricing, Local taxes, etc.
+Zurbano offers an overall tax advice and the subsequent compliance on any tax matters concerning fiscal regulations.
+Our tax services in Spain includes: Spanish Corporate Income Tax, VAT, Transfer Pricing, Local taxes, etc.

 Spanish Value Added Tax (VAT) registrations and VAT returns are based on European Union legislation which sets the common rules across the whole EU.
-The Spanish VAT general rate is 21% since September the 1st 2012, and is set by the Spanish government.
+The Spanish government establishes the general Spanish VAT rate, which is 21% since September 1, 2012.

 Any company making taxable supplies of goods or services may be required to charge VAT.
 This first requires a Spanish VAT registration.

 Trading profits, other incomes and capital gains are liable to corporation tax at the general rate of 28% for 2015 and 25% for 2016.

 For companies with an annual turnover not exceeding 10 million Euros (total turnover including all group companies even abroad) the rate applicable is 25% on the first 300,000 Euros of taxable income and 28% on profits in excess of that limit for 2015.
 Since 2016, the only rate will be 25%, applicable to all turnover.